fbpx

 Ever since those early beginnings, NILD believed that students with low cognitive and achievement scores could be helped by actually strengthening those weaknesses to bring about change.
 This is called cognitive modifiability, which Reuven Feuerstein, an Israeli psychologist, espoused.
 He worked with Down’s Syndrome children and was able to develop their thinking skills through mediation.

 NILD agreed with Feuerstein’s philosophy of mediating through directed, intentional stimulation, rather than teaching around those weaknesses or learning styles.
-Kathy Hopkins, Director of NILD, and others began research development from the early 90’s to the present to document the application of mediated learning.
-Over the years, the secular research has caught up with the foundational principles that NILD put in practice all those years ago.
+Kathy Hopkins, Director of NILD, and others began research development from the early 1990’s to the present to document the application of mediated learning.
+Over the years, the secular research has caught up with the foundational principles that NILD has put in practice since 1973.

 PROGRAM RESEARCH